palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 By [Ben Welsh](http://palewi.re/who-is-ben-welsh/), [Agustin Armendariz](mailto:aarmendariz@gmail.com) and [Aaron Williams](mailto:awilliams@cironline.org)

 The melodrama is so familiar it's mundane.
 The government is asked to release an important dataset.
 They dither.
-We moan and groan.
+We moan.
+We groan.
 Sometimes we sue, or even (gasp) organize.
 More and more, they make good and release the raw data, maybe even posting it online.

-An analyst partners with an ambitious reporter to extract an insight.
-A bored developer posts a beautifully rendered graphic on Tumblr.
-A vendor with a cryptic name throws another lump into its billowing data furnace. _{{The thing you're not explicitly saying between this graf and the next is that all of these uses require data-taming.
-That's maybe fine, because most of your readers already assume it, but I suspect this will be intelligible faster to more readers if you go ahead and say it.}}_
+Next comes the downloading, extracting, transforming, cleaning and exploring necessary before we can build the app, write the story, develop the graphic and do our thing.

-And how does the story end?
 All of the work required to tame the data is discarded or kept locked away.
-The pathetic result: Every newcomer must craft virtually identical tools for downloading, transforming and cleaning the same data.
+The pathetic result: Every newcomer must craft virtually identical tools at the start of every project.

 This has to change.
 It’s a wasteful exercise so behind the times that even broadsheet newspaper reporters, a faction with revanchist delusions on par with the Putin administration, [see the problem](http://www.nytimes.com/2014/08/18/technology/for-big-data-scientists-hurdle-to-insights-is-janitor-work.html?_r=0).